RednibCoding/NonoUI/README.md

 # Contribute
 This is suppose to be a community driven modern Winforms UI library, so contributions are very welcome.
-Just create a pull request with a detailed description about what your contributed is for.
+Just create a pull request with a detailed description about what your contribution is for.

 I am happy about any contribution, may it be a small bug fix, a new small control or a big fully fledged control like an excel sheet editor (just an example).

-This is from the community for the community.

-> Note that this project uses the MIT licence, all code you contribute will also be under the MIT license, if you don't agree with that, please don't contribute.
+> This is from the community for the community: so NonoUI uses the MIT licence, all code you contribute will also be under the MIT license, if you don't agree with that, please don't contribute.